catks/djin/README.md

 ```

-It's also possible to pass custom arguments to the command, wich means is possible to make a djin task act like the command itself:
+It's also possible to pass custom arguments to the command, which means is possible to make a djin task act like the command itself:

 ```yaml
 djin_version: '0.5.0'